grahamc/system-configurations/README.md

 # dotfiles

 Configs and whatnot.
-Managed with [Home Manager for Nix](https://github.com/nix-community/home-manager).
+Managed with [Home Manager](https://github.com/nix-community/home-manager).
 Works on Linux and macOS.

 ## Link